kentotak/rsdp/paper/paper.md

 ![File list parameters \label{fig:file_list_parameters}](./images/file_list/file_list_parameters-02.png){width=50%}

 Additional minor changes were made during development, such as the option to create a file list automatically, and different image processing filters among others.

+# Research impact statement
+As mentioned above, `rsdp` is part of recent research developments of the FIB-DIC technique.
+It is used in the PhD project of the main developper of the application, and has already produced tangible results that will be used in an upcoming article.
+Moreover, @guo_dual-variable_2025 recently extended Salvati's analysis to small scale by introducing a dual-variable influence function, that could be included in the future in `rsdp`.

 # References